bagder/log/README.md

 ### Vacation

-I didn't do any weekly report last week becase I was on vaction.
+I didn't do any weekly report last week because I was on vacation.
 I went up north a bit in Sweden (~500km from my house) and enjoyed downhill skiing with the family for a few days.
 Snow, sun and lots of time outdoors.
 Good times.